Granite Springs, Oregon

 “What sort of things does your friend like?”

 His expression blanked.
-“I don’t—I’m afraid that I don’t really know her all that well.
+“I don’t kn—that is, I don’t really know her well.
 It’s…complicated, I suppose you could say.”

 He leaned away in subtle but definite rejection.
 “That feels rather….”

-“I might have seen some things in there that looked, uh, pretty.”
+“I might’ve seen some things over there which looked, uh, pretty.”
 He pointed to the Glass Tower—a rectangular case near the foot of the stairs.
-“Could you show some to me?”
+“Could you show them to me?”

 “Of course.”
-Feeling a blush creep into her cheeks at the idea of going with him—(what was she, sixteen?)—she bent to grab the keys from the shelf below the counter.
+Feeling a blush flame her cheeks, she bent to grab the keys from beneath the counter.
 When she straightened, she found him waiting at the narrow pass-through.

 “It’s just over there,” she said.
 Good grief, as if he didn’t know that.

-She did, but he stayed close, catching up to walk beside her despite the unusually rapid pace her nerves caused her to set.
+She did, but he stayed close, catching up to walk beside her despite the unusually rapid pace set by her nerves.
 She felt profoundly self-conscious.

 “Have you lived in town long?” he asked.